 For the Chief Digital Officer, Power BI is an extra tool that helps enable the company’s digital strategy.
 Making reports available for customers and partners, based only on the data they are allowed to see, used to be quite tricky.
 With Power BI, that’s no longer the case.
 But what’s the catch, you might ask?
 Well, your data is at the core of every report or visual that Power BI produces.
 Did you get your data platform sorted?
 Then you can start leveraging the possibilities of Power BI.

 Using Power BI in the way we described in this blog post opens up the standard visualization capability of this powerful technology.
 No need for coding!
-No hard prioritization of scarce IT time!
-No weeks of waiting time for a new report and no complexity leading to outrageous costs… By means of embedding Power BI, standard internal functionality is tunneled through the Internet to the company’s customers, without the risks of the past, such as complex programming and cumbersome data preparation.
+No hard prioritisation of scarce IT time!
+No weeks of waiting time for a new report and no complexity leading to outrageous costs… By means of embedding Power BI, standard internal functionality is tunnelled through the Internet to the company’s customers, without the risks of the past, such as complex programming and cumbersome data preparation.
 Who would have thought, back in 2010?

 Are you ready to unlock the full potential of your data with Power BI?